OWASP/owasp-mastg/Document/0x08b-Reference-Apps.md

 # Reference applications

 The applications listed below can be used as training materials.
-Note: only the MSTG apps and Crackmes are tested and maintained by the MSTG project.
+Note: only the MASTG apps and Crackmes are tested and maintained by the MAS project.

 ## Android